anubrata/ProtoTEx/README.md

 Find a copy of the paper here: https://utexas.app.box.com/v/das-acl-2022

-**NOTE**: Part of the code is being refactored and tested.
-Please contact me if you have any questions.
+**NOTE**: This code is written to reproduce the experimental results reportedin the paper.
+If you run into any issues, please contact me.

 ## Quick Start